 You have to take into account the avionics and design them for extreme maneuverability.
 Its weapons system needs to be advanced for precise targeting and also quick to respond to tackle enemy threats.
 The engines need to be highly efficient not only in supplying the thrust but also economically.

 The F-16 costs around eight thousand dollars to operate per hour, a new sophisticated airplane would definitely cost a lot more.
 So the future trend dictates having cutting-edge technology but at a reasonable price tag.
-In this race of Pakistan Air Force vs Indian Air Force, all this can be made possible by Pakistan’s close collaboration with China on a long-term basis.
+The recent positive developments in the relationship between Pakistan and Russia could prove beneficial in terms of military trade or collaborations.
+Moreover, in this never-ending race of the Pakistan Air Force vs Indian Air Force, staying in the competition could depend on Pakistan’s close collaboration with China on a long-term basis.

 If you want to submit your articles and/or research papers, please check the Submissions page.